 ligions-so much so that it finds it hard to follow the narrow creeds of any particular one.
 It sees the Absolute worshiped and recognized in all the conceptions of Deity that have ever originated in the human mind, from the stone idol to the highest conception of Deity known to any of "the churches," the difference being solely in the spiritual growth of the different worshipers.
 As man grows, his conception of Deity advances-a man's idea of God is merely himself magnified.
-The God of the advanced man does not appeal to the savage, any more than does the God of the sayage attract the advanced man.
+The God of the advanced man does not appeal to the savage, any more than does the God of the savage attract the advanced man.
 Each is doing the best he can, and is setting up a conception corresponding to his particular stage of growth.
 A writer has aptly expressed this thought in these words: "A man's god is himself at his best, and his devil is himself at his worst."
 But devils pass away from Man as his conception of Deity enlarges.

 But the great distinguishing thought of the Stage III man is his consciousness of the Oneness of All.
 He sees, and feels, that all the world is alive and full of intelligence in varying degrees of manifestation.
 He feels himself a part of that great life.
 He feels his identity with all of Life.
 He feels in touch with all of nature-in all its forms.
 In all forms of life he sees something of himself, and recognizes that each particular form of life has its correspendence in something within himself.
 This does not mean that he is blood-thirsty like the tiger; vain like the peacock; venomous like the serpent.
-But, still he feels that all the attributes of these animals are within himself-mastered and governed by his higher self but still there.
-And consequently he can feel for these animals, or for those of his race in which the animal characteristics are still in evidence.
-He pities them, but does not hate his brother however much that brother's traits may seem undesirable and hurtful to him.
-And he feels within himself all the attributes of the higher life as well as the lower, and he realizes that he is unfolding and growing into these higher forms, and that some day he will be like them.
+But, still he feels that all the attributes of these animals are within dir.